-- It can make people feel sick to their stomach - It can slow down your recovery - It can be addictive - It can make it difficult or painful to have a bowel movement or poop (constipation)
+- It can make people feel sick to their stomach. - It can slow down your recovery. - It can be addictive. - It can make it difficult or painful to have a bowel movement (constipation).

 Problems like constipation can be painful and serious.
-So, we will give you other pain medications when possible.
+So, we may recommend other pain medications when possible.